Unreal Engine baseball fans on TV is just the beginning

 Along with performance capture, machine learning video manipulation, AI voices that can cry, and all the other budding tech that's replicating and simulating our world, we're fast approaching a point where there won't be any noticeable difference between live human crowds and Unreal Engine crowds, living actors and dead actors, or environments that exist in the world and environments that exist in 3D rendering software.
 Within a decade or two, they won't have to rely on us being a little distracted: Fake crowds will just look real, if they want them to.
 When real fans return, a game that isn't sold out can become a sold out game, if they want it to.

 Will they get away with it?
 Doesn't seem like it'll be hard.
 The comments on Fox's YouTube video aren't positive ("dumbest thing I've ever seen"), but I haven't run into any David Cronenberg movie-esque radicals on a mission to defend material reality.
 There's a lot going on.
-Subtly influencing millions of viewers by making live sports broadcasts more like videogames doesn't rate too high on the problems list.
+Subtly influencing millions of viewers by making live sports broadcasts seem more normal than they are doesn't rate too high on the problems list.

 And maybe we don't mind being experimented on, just a little bit.
 After all, it is comforting to watch a baseball game with crowd noise right now.
 The ratings suggest as much, at least.
 And as videogames are praised for becoming more realistic, it's only fair that reality should get to become more like a videogame.
 They'll converge faster that way, which is of course the ultimate dream of the entertainment industry: to become all that there is.